laxmicv/ToDoWebApplication/README.md

 # ToDoWebApplication
-Simple To Do webapplication using Servlet.
+Simple table type To Do webapplication using Servlet.